The St. Louis Shadow Wolves Series:

 Leaving only Maddox and his three cousins—brothers with rapier wits and six-pack abs who haunted my dirty dreams more than I cared to confess—with sufficient alpha abilities to lead this city’s Shadow Wolves.
 There’d been rumblings that Maddox himself had orchestrated the entire affair, ridiculous given how much he’d idolized his mother and sister.
 And now it was my job to prove that in the court of public opinion.

 Oh, and to pretend that drunken orgy with his cousins had never happened.

-I managed not to roll my eyes when Kayleigh pursed perfect crimson lips and tapped matching manicured nails against the modern black conference table.
+I managed not to roll my eyes when Kayleigh pursed perfect crimson lips and tapped matching nails against the modern black conference table.
 Despite what everyone around me assumed, serving in my baby sister’s shadow since I’d been unofficially exiled had never bothered me the way Grandmother hoped.
 Kayleigh’s incessant perfectionism that rivaled our family matriarch’s, on the other hand?